 The landscape was much different in the times of the Vikings, because the water level was much higher in those days.
 The lake covered much of the countryside south of Sundbyholm.
 So this rock would actually be at the side of the river, not high above an adjecent road, as it is today.

 The explanation for this difference in water level goes back to the ice-age.
 The ice has covered this part of Sweden with a thick layer of ice, clinging in the soil beneath it because of its heavy weight.
 But now without the heavy weight of the ice, the soil got a chance to regain its volume again, and has slowly rissen up.
 You can compare it to a sponge effect.

-In the picture you can see the left part of the Sigurdsristningen.
+In the photo above you can see the left part of the Sigurdsristningen.

 The custom of carving runes on erected stones and exposed bedrock became common around 1000 AD.
 It became common in the eleventh century to build bridges for the souls of the dead and to mention them in adjacent runic inscriptions.
 And this explains why there are runic inscriptions next to a bridge here at Sundbyholm.
 The Sigurdsristning is special though, because besides runic inscriptions, there is a whole saga told in pictures inside the inscriptions.

 It was costly in these times to portray a picture epos such as this.
+And one can only imagine how costly it would have been to build this bridge.
 The person who had them made must have been wealthy.
-But the inscriptions give an insight on who she was.
+The inscriptions give some insight on who she was.
 The text reads as follows: